Manticore: Hardware-Accelerated RTL Simulation with Static Bulk-Synchronous Parallelism: Compiler

 \subsection{Scheduling, Routing, and Register Allocation}

-The compiler uses a simple list scheduling algorithm to schedule data hazards.
-It performs an abstract cycle-accurate simulation of one \vcycle with a model of a core's pipeline and the NoC.
+The compiler uses a simple list-scheduling algorithm to schedule data hazards.
+It performs an abstract cycle-accurate simulation of one \vcycle using a model of a core's pipeline and the NoC.
 An instruction is scheduled when its predecessors (in the DAG) are scheduled and executed.
 Additionally, a \textcode{Send} instruction can be issued only when it will not collide with any other messages on its path.
 If we cannot issue an instruction in a scheduling step, the compiler delays it with a \textcode{NOp} instruction.

-A simple linear-scan register allocator works well with practically no spills because of the large register file.
+Because of the large register file, a simple linear-scan register allocator works well with practically no spills.

-Furthermore, we optimize redundant register moves by allocating the same machine register to both the current and next values of an RTL register (e.g., in \figRef{parsim}, \textcode{+} and \textcode{-} values use the same machine register when possible)~\cite{Wimmer:2010}.
+Furthermore, we optimize redundant register moves by allocating the same machine register to both the current and next values of an RTL register (e.g., in~\figRef{parsim}, \textcode{+} and \textcode{-} values use the same machine register when possible)~\cite{Wimmer:2010}.